A class of singular control problems with tipping points: Introduction

-{\it Related literature} Our paper is related to the large literature in environmental economics, in which a tipping point occurs when an underlying state variable with deterministic dynamics crosses an unknown threshold.
-This approach first considered in Kemp \cite{Kemp} has been developed and extended in several directions.
-For example, Tsur and Zemel \cite{Tsur1} study saltwater intrusion in groundwater resources, Tsur and Zemel \cite{Tsur2} and Lemoine and Traeger \cite{Lemoine} explore climate tipping points, Naevdal \cite{Naevdal} studies the eutrophication of lakes, Diekert \cite{Diekert} studies the cooperative or non-cooperative use of a resource under the threat of a disastrous threshold, Liski and Salanié \cite{Liski} and Guillouet and Martimort \cite{Guillouet} develop models with delay between the unobservable crossing of the tipping point and the observable occurrence of the catastrophe.
-We provide this literature with a rigorous mathematical framework that enables to account for a stochastic dynamics of the state variable.
+Our paper is related to a large literature in environmental economics, in which a tipping point is reached when an underlying state variable with deterministic dynamics crosses an unknown threshold.
+This approach, first considered in Kemp \cite{Kemp}, has been developed and extended in several directions.
+For example, Tsur and Zemel \cite{Tsur1} study saltwater intrusion in groundwater resources, Tsur and Zemel \cite{Tsur2} and Lemoine and Traeger \cite{Lemoine} explore climate tipping points, N{\ae}vdal \cite{Naevdal} studies the eutrophication of lakes, Diekert \cite{Diekert} studies the cooperative or non-cooperative use of a resource under the threat of a disastrous threshold, and Guillouet and Martimort \cite{Guillouet} and Liski and Salani\'e \cite{Liski} develop models with delay between the unobservable crossing of a tipping point and the observable occurrence of a catastrophe.
+We provide this literature with a rigorous mathematical framework that enables us to account for a stochastic dynamics of the state variable.

+Our paper is related to the literature on the optimal management of a resource in diffusion settings.
+The word \textit{resource} is here meant in a broad sense.
+It can refer to corporate cash, as in Jeanblanc-Picqu\'e and Shiryaev \cite{Jeanblanc}, Radner and Shepp \cite{Radner}, or D\'ecamps, Mariotti, Rochet, and Villeneuve \cite{Dec1}, populations, as in Alvarez and Hening \cite{Alvarez1}, or any asset subject to a control problem of storage or inventory type, as in Shreve, Lehoczky, and Gaver \cite{SGL}, which serves as the natural benchmark for our model.
+These studies develop one-dimensional singular stochastic control problems, in which the optimal policy is to extract the resource when its reserves exceed an endogenous critical value.